Meet some of the sweetest and wickedest witches in comics and graphic novels, perfect for tweens, teens, and adults.

-Whether you enjoy foodie fiction, LGBT+ fantasy stories, or dragon, werewolf, vampire, and witch comic books, there is something for everyone on this reading list.
+Whether you enjoy foodie fiction, LGBTQ+ fantasy stories, or dragon, werewolf, vampire, and witch comic books, there is something for everyone on this reading list, sure to enchant, inspire, and maybe even make you cackle. 🖤 Christine

 Basil and Oregano by Melissa Capriglione